oliverjfletcher/aws-terraform/README.md

 ### terraform-taxonomy

 Below outlines the Terraform taxonomy and how environments, services and resources folders have been structured.
-As shown below, each environment has been separated into it's own folder to enable independent management and state of each environment.
-Further to this each service that will be deployed will be segregated into it's own folder so that state and configuration can be managed separately.
-There are instances, where services will also be further segregated into sub-services.The main folder will house the main.tf, variables.tf and the tfvars file for resource and environment variables.
+Each environment for each service is separated into it's Terraform tfvars file to enable independent management and state of each environment.
+Each of the environments will also be deployed into it's own Terraform Workspace.

+Each service deployed will be segregated into it's own folder so that state and configuration can be managed separately.
+There are instances, where services will also be further segregated into sub-services.
+The main folder will house the main.tf, variables.tf and the tfvars file for resource and environment variables.

 The main folder will also house a files folder for the use of storing files for Lambda to be copied into each environment.

 #### Taxonomy